provenance-io/docs/README.md

 [using-provenance](blockchain/using-provenance/)
 {% endcontent-ref %}

-Explore the Provenance ecosystem:
+Explore the Provenance Blockchain ecosystem:

 {% content-ref url="broken-reference" %}
 [Broken link](broken-reference)
 {% endcontent-ref %}

-Learn how to use the Provenance modules and how they empower blockchain-based business like NFT and DeFi:
+Learn how to use the Provenance Blockchain modules and how they empower blockchain-based business like NFT and DeFi:

 {% content-ref url="broken-reference" %}
 [Broken link](broken-reference)
 {% endcontent-ref %}

-Discover the benefits of the Provenance client-side Contract Execution Environment:
+Discover the benefits of the Provenance Blockchain client-side Contract Execution Environment:

 {% content-ref url="p8e/overview/" %}
 [overview](p8e/overview/)